Social Licence Initiative

 Steering Committee

-In March 2025, UCC and UA established a Social Licence Steering Committee to strengthen public trust in Australia’s universities.
-The committee recognises that maintaining social licence is critical to the sector’s long-term sustainability and success, and that university social licence is dependent on universities ongoing engagement with students, staff, communities, and broader society.
+The committee recognises that maintaining social licence is critical to the sector’s long-term sustainability and success, and that university social licence is dependent on universities commitment to engagement with their students, their staff, their communities, and society more broadly.

 The initiative builds on the shared understanding that social licence is shaped at the intersection of governance, leadership, and community expectations, and that engagement is essential for our universities to progress.